Posts Tagged ‘Turing documentary’

 Queen Elizabeth II and the Duke of Edinburgh unveiled a monument on Friday at Bletchley Park to honor the men and women whose codebreaking helped defeat Nazi Germany.

 The Queen toured the facility and met with people who worked at Bletchley Park during World War II.
-In a speech after unveiling an eight foot monument,… Read More
+In a speech after unveiling an eight foot… Read More

 Tuesday June 7th marks the 57th anniversary of Alan Turing’s death.
 During research for this film, it has been an honor for the production team to talk with people who knew and worked with Turing.
 Their memories and fond recollections remind us that he wasn’t just a great scientist and an amazing thinker… Read More